spatulatom/spatulatom/README.md

 ## About me
-  </br>My name is Tom.
+  </br>Hello there, my name is Tom.
 This profile showcases some of my web apps built with React.js and Node.js.
-The latest projects are built with Next.js integrated with TypeScript and Tailwind CSS, I also use some database (either MongoDB or PostgreSQL).
+The latest projects are built with Next.js integrated with TypeScript and Tailwind CSS, I also use some databases (either MongoDB or PostgreSQL).
 - [![LinkedIn][linkedin-shield]][linkedin-url].